 Gynecomastia Surgery Recovery

 When it comes to recovery, realistic expectations are essential.
 For surgery and liposuction, bruises and swelling may take effect for a week to two weeks.
 With surgery, you can have drains placed for a short period.
-As such, patients should wear a compression vest for their first six weeks full time.
+As such, patients should wear a compression vest for their first six weeks full-time.
 This helps in the reduction of swelling and helps add to a great result.

 Patients can walk immediately after surgery.
-Subsequently, they can return to light cardio in the second week and more workouts for the third week.
+Subsequently, they can return to light cardio in the second week and more workouts in the third week.
 Nevertheless, they must avoid upper body workouts until the fourth to sixth week.
-Regardless of techniques used for your gynecomastia procedure, the result may take some time.
+Regardless of the techniques used for your gynecomastia procedure, the result may take some time.
 Be patient throughout the healing process.
 You may have an irregular chest for the first few weeks, but it will be resolved with time.